fatihsnsy/DLInjector-CLI/README.md

 I want developed the DLInjector in my spare time.
 If you want to develop DLInjector too, you can send a pull request.

+### If you want to using DLInjector from command line, look at the [DLInjector-GUI](https://github.com/fatihsnsy/DLInjector-GUI)